mod2/vinci/README.md

 ### Keyboard shortcuts

 * `j`/`k` in entry list
+	* `Return` on a selected entry to go to that entry page
 * `n` to go to the notebook page
 * `h` to go to notebook/entry/home
 * `a` to go to the all notebooks page